Contact

 Methods: germination experiments, morphological studies, DNA sequencing.

-Methods: DNA metabarcoding
+Methods: DNA extraction, DNA sequencing

 Non-Azalean rhododendrons from North American distribution: Three species, fours species or more?
-(M. Sc./bio900)
+(M. Sc., Bio900)

 Rhododendron (Ericaceae) is the largest genus of woody plants (about 1200 species), with a complex and highly debated taxonomy.
 About 98% of the rhododendron’s species are confined to the old world except most of the beautiful Azaleas and few non- Azalean rhododendrons.
 Among the non-Azalean rhododendrons, Rhododendron subsect.
 Caroliniana has a very confused taxonomy and interesting ecology with three species.
 Recently, Bauer and Albach reported a new species, which led to a change in the total number of species in R. subsection Carolianiana from three to four.
 The newly reported species is from the Great Smoky mountains named as R. smokianum Ralf Bauer & Albach.
 We are interested to investigate the genetic cohesion/diversity based on the genomic data in this four species complex and whether there may actually even be more unrecognized species in the group.